COVID Face Coverings FAQs

 Q. What happens if I don't wear a face covering?

-A. Wearing a face covering on public transport in England is now a legal requirement by government.
+A. Wearing a face covering on public transport is now a legal requirement by government.
 If you do not wear a face covering you will be breaking the law and could be fined.
 We reserve the right to refuse people travel if they're not wearing a face covering.